Information Security Objectives & planning to achieve them for ISO 27001 Requirement 6.2

 For example, a key measure of success for us is the availability of our systems for customers to use.
 So we have an uptime objective of 99.5% (or SLA with customers) as one of the measures we track each month using our uptime monitoring systems.

-When your are thinking about what to measure have in mind the three key principles that run through ISO27001 of Confidentiality, Availability and Integrity.
+When you are thinking about what to measure have in mind the three key principles that run through ISO 27001; Confidentiality, Availability, and Integrity.

 So, for example, some of the things we looked at to measure ourselves against were;